umd-byob/presentations/presentations/2013/0910-de_novo_transcriptome_assembly/Presentation.md

 sudo vim /etc/apt/sources.list
 ```

-Add these lines to the end (I normally use the [NCI mirror](http://watson.nci.nih.gov/cran_mirror/), but I wasn't able to reach it while I was making this tutorial, so I used the [CMU mirror](http://lib.stat.cmu.edu/R/CRAN/) instead):
+Add this line to the end (I normally use the [NCI mirror](http://watson.nci.nih.gov/cran_mirror/), but I wasn't able to reach it while I was making this tutorial, so I used the [CMU mirror](http://lib.stat.cmu.edu/R/CRAN/) instead):

 ```
-## R 3.0 (manually added by tgibbons 2013-09-03)
 deb http://lib.stat.cmu.edu/R/CRAN/bin/linux/ubuntu precise/
 ```